Safety & Straight Razors

 Safety & Straight Razor Tips & Advice

 Choosing the right safety razor or straight razor can be a difficult decision.
-There are so many options with various features and given that these tools are built to last for years, making the right decision is very important.
-Enter our quick guide below where we’ve outlined the meat and potatoes of double-edge and safety razor shaving with key tips to help you find the right razor for your needs.
+There are so many options with various features and given that these tools are built to last for years, making the right choice is very important.
+Enter our quick guide below that outlines the meat and potatoes of double-edge and safety razor shaving with key tips to help you find the right tool for your needs.

 Straight Razor 101Using A Straight Razor

-Straight razors are the pinnacle of manliness.
-There’s nothing more masculine than maneuvering a blade across your face for a smooth shave.
-Straight razors take more time to master and come with a greater risk of nicks than their double-edge safety razor counterparts.
-However, once mastered, straight razors provide an incredibly close shave and can be great for gents with sensitive skin.
+Straight razors are the pinnacle of manliness (or so we hear).
+There’s nothing more masculine than maneuvering a single blade across your face for a smooth shave.
+Straight razors take more time to master and come with a greater risk of nicks than their double-edge or safety razor counterparts.
+However, once mastered, straight razors can provide an incredibly close shave.
 The key is to keep the blade at a 30 degree angle, pull your skin tight with your free hand and maintain short strokes.
-Don’t be discouraged by the learning curve, stick with it and you’ll feel like a king in no time.Types of Straight Razors
+Don’t be discouraged by the learning curve, stick with it and you’ll feel like a king, a smooth one at that, in no time.Types of Straight Razors

-Traditional: The typical razor people have in mind.
-Traditional razors have one blade that is set in the razor and cannot be taken out.
-Instead, the blade must be sharpened using a strop, which is a strap (often leather or canvas) that you slide the blade against to refine.
+Traditional: The typical razor people first think of.
+Traditional razors have one blade that is set in the razor and cannot be removed.
+Instead, the blade must be sharpened using a strop, which is a strap (often leather or canvas) that the blade is slid against against to refine.
 Since the process to create these razors is more tedious and the blades are much higher quality, traditional razors tend to be more expensive.
 We have a few options available from Dovo and Parker.

 Shavette/Disposable Straight Razors: Often known as shavette razors, these razors have the same basic design and appearance of a traditional razor, except they use disposable blades that are swapped out after a few shaves.
 These razors are easier to maintain since replacing the blade is a quick and simple process and the price is generally much lower.
 We offer a few shavette razors by Dovo on our site.